-- Collaborate with HRSA on refining and implementing the Project Work Plan based on HRSA priorities and changes in the health care landscape, to include updates needed based on changes at the national level. - Participate in collaborative meetings, monthly calls, and progress report reviews to support successful and complete implementation of the Project Work Plan. - Collaborate with other NOSLO track award recipients and similar HRSA programs, such as the Supporting State Maternal and Child Health Policy Innovation Program (MCH PIP).

-- Negotiate with HRSA to update Project Work Plans at least annually, or more frequently as needed (e.g., to establish new objectives and activities once current objectives are met). - Notify project officers about changes in the Project Work Plan, timelines, and other project management logistics as soon as possible. - Provide a plan for publications to be created and/or disseminated with NOSLO: Public Health Capacity.
-The plan should factor in time for HRSA review of publications and include each publication's purpose, target audience, title, publication code or type, summary description, expected impact and benefit, and projected publication date. - Adhere to HRSA guidelines pertaining to required acknowledgement and disclaimer on all products produced with HRSA award funds, as noted on the Notice of Award. - Participate in HRSA and related stakeholder meetings, as appropriate. - Coordinate with national, federal, and state organizations to strengthen Project Work Plan development and implementation. - Ensure compliance with NOSLO: Public Health Capacity requirements. - Participate in a HRSA-led NOSLO: Public Health Capacity site visit once per project period.
+- Collaborate with HRSA on refining and implementing the Project Work Plan based on HRSA priorities and changes in the health care landscape, to include updates needed based on changes at the national level. - Participate in collaborative meetings, monthly calls, and progress report reviews to support successful and complete implementation of the Project Work Plan. - Collaborate with other NOSLO track award recipients and similar HRSA programs, such as the Supporting State Maternal and Child Health Policy Innovation Program (MCH PIP). - Negotiate with HRSA to update Project Work Plans at least annually, or more frequently as needed (e.g., to establish new objectives and activities once current objectives are met). - Notify project officers about changes in the Project Work Plan, timelines, and other project management logistics as soon as possible. - Provide a plan for publications to be created and/or disseminated with NOSLO: Health Care Payment and Financing funds.
+The plan should factor in time for HRSA review of publications and include each publication's purpose, target audience, title, publication code or type, summary description, expected impact and benefit, and projected publication date. - Adhere to HRSA guidelines pertaining to required acknowledgement and disclaimer on all products produced with HRSA award funds, as noted on the Notice of Award. - Participate in HRSA and related stakeholder meetings, as appropriate. - Coordinate with national, federal, and state organizations to strengthen Project Work Plan development and implementation. - Ensure compliance with NOSLO: Health Care Payment and Financing requirements. - Participate in a HRSA-led NOSLO: Health Care Payment and Financing site visit once per project period.